-Member of the Committee which developed the Guide of Best Practices in litigation matters for The Bar of Montreal
+Former member of the Committee which developed the Guide of Best Practices in litigation matters for The Bar of Montreal

 Former Chair of the Insolvency Law Sections of the National and Quebec Divisions of the Canadian Bar Association

-Member of various committees of the Bankruptcy and Insolvency Section of the Canadian Bar Association on the amendments proposed by Justice Canada to the Bankruptcy and Insolvency Act and to the CCAA
+Former member of various committees of the Bankruptcy and Insolvency Section of the Canadian Bar Association on the amendments proposed by Justice Canada to the Bankruptcy and Insolvency Act and to the CCAA

-Participation in public consultations on the second series of proposed legislative amendments concerning the harmonisation of federal law with the civil law of the Province of Quebec, in the area of bankruptcy and insolvency
+Participation in public consultations on the second series of proposed legislative amendments concerning the harmonization of federal law with the civil law of the Province of Quebec, in the area of bankruptcy and insolvency

 Former President and Chair of the Executive Committee – Hellenic Board of Trade of Metropolitan Montreal

 Participation in the Panorama project of the Quebec Bar, which consists in work in connection with the recruitment, retention and advancement of lawyers from ethnocultural groups within in-house litigation departments and firms in Quebec